mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 #DevOps Console Overview

-Welcome to The DevOps Console Overview page! you can learn more about hoW to Design and manage the full lifecycle of your DevOps Value Stream.
+Welcome to The DevOps Console Overview page!

+You can learn more about how to design and manage the full lifecycle of your DevOps Value Stream.

 ![image alt text](img/devops_console.png)